DeepSceneSeg/CMoDE/README.md

 #### Data

 * Augment the training data.
   In our work, we first resized the images in the dataset to 768x384 pixels and then apply a series of augmentations (random_flip, random_scale and random_crop).
-The image corresonding to each modality and the label should be augmented together the same parameters.
+The image corresonding to each modality and the label should be augmented together using the same parameters.

 * Convert the training data (augmented), test data and validation data into the .tfrecords format.
   Create a .txt file for each set having entries in the following format: